dasafo/AI-Client-Agent-MCP/README.md

         ├── test_client_services.py  # Tests for client service functions
         └── test_invoice_services.py # Tests for invoice service functions
 ```

+## 🧠 AI-Assisted Development with Cursor

+Adding a `.cursor` directory to the project enables AI-assisted coding capabilities:

+* **AI Code Assistant**: Create the `.cursor` directory in your project root to enable AI-assisted development.
+* **Project-Specific MCP**: The `.cursor` directory can contain custom prompts, workflows, and tools.
+* **AI-Enhanced Workflows**:
+  * Automatically analyze code and suggest improvements
+  * Generate tests based on existing functions
+  * Assist with debugging and refactoring
+  * Provide context-aware documentation
+* **Team Collaboration**: Share standardized AI prompts and tools among team members.

+The `.cursor` directory works as an MCP (Master Control Program) within your project, enabling AI to better understand your codebase and assist with development tasks.

 ## ⚙️ Local Development (Non-Docker Alternative)